PubInv/freespireco/proposal.md

 These devices will be open to all persons and all nations, making their emergency deployment on a large scale possible, potentially saving a large number of lives.
+* A hardware and software ecosystem of communicating devices will be established around standards (some of hwihc are already published.)
 * A culture and set of best practices of open-source medical devices will be established.
 By working in the light, the whole world will learn from our successes and mistakes.
 The world will be far better prepared